cybozu-go/meows/docs/design.md

 ### How Runner's state is managed

-Runner `Pod` exposes `/metrics` endpoint that is Prometheus metrics for the state.
-The metrics provided are as follows.
+A Runner `Pod` has the following state as a GitHub Actions job runner.

-- initializing: `Pod` finished an initialization, for example, booting a couple of VMs needed in a job before the job is assigned.
+- `initializing`: `Pod` initializing.
+Prepare the necessary environment for Job. for example, booting a couple of VMs needed in a job before the job is assigned.
-- running: `Pod` is running `runsvc.sh`.
+- `running`: `Pod` is running.
+Registered in GitHub Actions.
-- debugging: The job has finished with failure and Users can enter `Pod` to debug.
+- `debugging`: The job has finished with failure and Users can enter `Pod` to debug.

-- job result: success or failure or canceled or unknown
+The above states are exposed from `/metrics` endpoint as Prometheus metrics.
+See [metrics.md](metrics.md).

-Detailed running state of the runner as seen on GitHub is not provided in the `/metrics` endpoint of the runner `Pod`.
+Detailed `running` state of the runner as seen on GitHub is not provided in the `/metrics` endpoint of the runner `Pod`.
 Because those detailed states are going to be provided metrics by controller based on the [state](design.md#how-runner-state-is-managed-on-github-actions-api) that